 As the demand for Kentucky bourbon spiked without mercy, industry stock couldn’t keep up.
 Bottles that once carried age statements were forced to drop them, as batches had to be supplemented with younger whiskey to keep bottles on shelves.
 Always available between $20 and $30, Knob Creek’s standard, entry-level expression was one of those whiskeys.

-That said, bottle transparency is never a bad thing.
+Bottle transparency is never a bad thing.
 Especially with one of the best value whiskey brands around.
 Look for bottles of Knob Creek 12-year-old on shelves now.